raspberrypilearning/sorting-hat-lesson/student-instructions.md

 Now add the rest of the peripherals to your Raspberry Pi, add the power to turn it on, and wait for it to boot.
 Log into your Raspberry Pi when prompted with the login: `pi` and the password `raspberry`.

-## Load IDLE3 as the Super User
+## Load IDLE3 as the superuser

 1. Load the graphical environment by typing `startx`.
-Once the desktop has loaded, double clicking on the **LXTerminal** desktop icon.
+Once the desktop has loaded, double-click on the **LXTerminal** desktop icon.
-1. Then type `sudo idle3 &` to load the Python 3 programming environment IDLE3 as the super user, so that you can access the GPIO pins with your code.
+1. Then type `sudo idle3 &` to load the Python 3 programming environment IDLE3 as the superuser, so that you can access the GPIO pins with your code.
   *Note that this lesson uses Python 3.
 If you open IDLE then your code may not run.*

   **IDLE3** is an application or environment that allows you to write a simple program using the programming language Python.
 It allows you to write, edit and run code.

-1. Click on **File** and **New Window** to open a blank text editor window.
-Then click on **File** and **Save As**.
+1. Click on **File** and **New Window** to open a blank text editor window, then click on **File** and **Save As**.
 Save your file as `sorting-hat.py`.

-## Importing Python Libraries
+## Importing Python libraries

-To begin your sorting hat program you will need to import all the python libraries that allow you to control various aspects of your code.
-For example, you will need the time library in order to add pauses or sleeps to your code.
-You will also need the random library so that a house can be selected at random.
+To begin your sorting hat program you will need to import all the Python libraries that allow you to control various aspects of your code.
+For example, you will need the `time` library in order to add pauses or sleeps to your code.
+You will also need the `random` library so that a house can be selected at random.

  ```python
  import pibrella